What Happens When You Don’t Pass Your Homeowners Insurance Inspection

 - The insurance company insures the home, but will non-renew for policy in 12 months unless the repairs are made.

 If you fail an inspection with one company, you will often fail the inspection for another company.
 Take the advice of the report and repair what is recommended.
-The insurance company is making the recommendation because they want to reduce the probability of a disaster at your house.
+The insurance company is making a recommendation because they want to reduce the probability of a disaster at your house.
 If you choose to ignore that, it means an expensive disaster is much more likely.
 Hope that helps!

 At your service,